uELKO/ESPHome-Air-Quality-Monitor/README.md

 The housing consists of 3 parts, which can be easily 3D printed.
 The STEP files are stored in the “3d-models” folder.
 The measured values are displayed via the ESPHome integration in Home Assistant and optionally via an e-paper display on the front.

-The aim was to design both a stationary sensor for determining indoor air quality and a mobile sensor for on-the-go use.
+The aim was to develop both a stationary sensor for determining indoor air quality and a mobile sensor for use on the move.
+The applications range from use as an informative sensor to warning messages when limit values are exceeded or as a sensor for controlling temperature and room air.

 ## Features
 Depending on the model of the Sensirion sensor, different physical quantities can be obtained.